Emoni Bates

-In his first two years of high school, Bates played basketball for Lincoln High School in his hometown of Ypsilanti, Michigan, where he was heavily touted by the national media and rated as the top recruit in his class.
+In his first two years of high school, Bates played basketball for Lincoln High School in his hometown Ypsilanti, Michigan, where he was heavily touted by the national media and rated as the top recruit in his class.
 He led Lincoln to a state championship as a freshman and became the first sophomore to win the Gatorade National Player of the Year boys' award.
 For his junior season, Bates transferred to Ypsi Prep Academy, a new school created by his father.
 A former Michigan State commit, he opted to graduate early from high school and start his college career at Memphis.

 As a freshman at Memphis, Bates missed time with injuries and fell sharply in NBA draft projections after not meeting expectations.
 He transferred to his hometown team Eastern Michigan for his sophomore season.
+He was drafted with the 49th pick in the 2023 NBA draft by the Cleveland Cavaliers.

 Early life and career

 Bates was born in the University of Michigan hospital in Ann Arbor.
 He began playing basketball from age three, often sleeping with a miniature basketball under his arm and dribbling around his house.
 In his childhood, Bates trained for basketball with his father, a former professional player, by shooting around and improving his agility through various drills.
 In fourth grade, he played against high school seniors at a rec league in Saline, Michigan and started competing on the Amateur Athletic Union (AAU) circuit.
 Bates also played soccer while in elementary school.

 Bates first surfaced on the national radar in early 2016, after averaging 28 points and 12 rebounds per game for the Toledo Wildcats AAU team at a tournament in Chicago.
 He grew from 6 ft 2 in to 6 ft 7 in from sixth to seventh grade.
 Bates played basketball for Clague Middle School in Ann Arbor, Michigan, where as a seventh-grader, he was rated the number one player in the 2022 class by recruiting website Future150.
 He averaged 46 points per game in seventh grade and sat out his eighth grade season to train individually.
 In the summer of 2018, Bates averaged 17 points per game facing older competition at the under-15 division of the Nike Elite Youth Basketball League (EYBL), a notable summer circuit.